1NF053C/op/packages/blog/src/posts/post.4.ai-cybersecurity-assistant.md

 # <u>A Future</u>

-Imagine a tireless and infinitely patient mentor, always ready to answer your questions and provide guidance as you navigate the ever-changing cybersecurity landscape.
+Imagine a tireless and infinitely patient coach, always ready to answer your questions, quiz you on relevant subject matter, and provide information as you navigate the ever-changing cybersecurity landscape.
 Information that is presented to you in a way that is useful.

 # <u>Obstacles</u>